julsvor/APL-RPI-Software/README.md

 tvi-dbcli delete 1234 # Deletes all records associated with the number '1234'
 ```
 ### list
-List all records currenctly in the database along with the number length the database uses
+List all records currently in the database along with the number length the database uses
 ```bash
 tvi-dbcli list # Lists all records
 ```